lichonger2/lichonger2.github.io/_pages/about.md

 - *2019.10 – 2019.12*, Video Development Engineer Intern, ZTE Corporation, Shenzhen, China

 # 🚫 Failure Experience
+- *2023*: One paper was rejected by the AAAI conference
+- *2020*: Applied to over 30 companies before receiving an offer that met my expectations
 - *2019*: Took the National Postgraduate Entrance Examination; did not get admitted to the first-choice university
 - *2016-2017*: Passed the CET-6 (College English Test – Band 6) on the third attempt during undergraduate studies
 - *2016-2017*: Passed the National Computer Rank Examination (NCRE) on the third attempt during undergraduate studies